Music Faculty & Staff

 File last updated: 10/16/13

-Loeb holds a B.A. in music and modern culture media from Brown University, an M.M. in orchestral conducting from the University of North Carolina at Greensboro, and a D.M.A in orchestral conducting from the University of Houston.
-For more information, visit http://www.jaemiloeb.com.
+Seebacher earned a B.A. in music education from Youngstown State University; an M.M. in orchestral conducting from Bowling Green State University; and a D.M.A. in music arts and orchestral conducting from the University of Kentucky.

 Johann Van Niekerk joined Centre’s faculty in 2015 as assistant professor of music.
 He is an active conductor, pianist, educator, writer and collaborative artist, originally from South Africa.